labex-labs/open-source-labs/css/30-seconds-of-css/lab-staggered-animation/step1.md

 # Staggered Animation

+`index.html` and `style.css` have already been provided in the VM.

-To create a staggered animation for the elements of a list, follow these steps:
+This code creates a staggered animation for a list's elements.
+To do this:

-1. In `style.css`, set `opacity: 0` and `transform: translateX(100%)` for the list elements to make them transparent and move them to the right.
+1. Make the list elements transparent and move them all the way to the right by setting `opacity: 0` and `transform: translateX(100%)`.
-2. Specify the same `transition` properties for the list elements, except for `transition-delay`.
+2. Specify the same `transition` properties for list elements, except `transition-delay`.
-3. Use inline styles to assign a value for `--i` to each list element.
-This value will be used for `transition-delay` to create the stagger effect.
+3. Use inline styles to specify a value for `--i` for each list element.
+This will be used for `transition-delay` to create the stagger effect.
-4. Use the `:checked` pseudo-class selector for the checkbox in `index.html` to style the list elements.
-Set `opacity` to `1` and `transform` to `translateX(0)` to make them appear and slide into view.
+4. Use the `:checked` pseudo-class selector for the checkbox to style list elements.
+To make them appear and slide into view, set `opacity` to `1` and `transform` to `translateX(0)`.

-Here's the code:
+Here is the HTML and CSS code to achieve this effect:

 ```html
 <div class="container">